 The bill would provide that a winery holding a special order shipping license may market its wines and receive orders through any means of communication.
-This would include, but would not be limited to: the internet, written correspondence, by telephone, or through orders transmitted from registered agents hosting private, in state, wine tastings in accordance with the trade practice regulations promulgated by the Secretary of Revenue.
+This would include. but would not be limited to. electronic communications through the internet. bγ written correspondence, by telephone, or through orders transmitted from registered agents hosting private, in-state, wine tastings in accordance with the trade practice regulations promulgated by the Secretary of Revenue.